 A loss is suspended when the same or an identical property is purchased by or transferred to an affiliated person, other than in connection with a registered account.

-The loss will be suspended until the same or an identical property is disposed of by the affiliated person.
+The loss will be suspended until the same or an identical property is ultimately disposed of by the affiliated person.

 Let’s revisit the above example:

-Let’s further assume that Ann realized a $5,000 capital loss and Jason purchased 100 shares at a cost of $15,000.
+Let’s further assume that Ann realized a $5,000 capital loss.
+On his end, Jason purchased 100 shares at a cost of $15,000.

 Adjusted cost base (ACB) of Jason’s shares: